 There are no requirements for agencies to register with Ofsted or the Care Quality Commission if they provide services to support disabled children in the community or in their own homes, unless they provide Personal Care.
 If Personal Care is provided, services must register with the Care Quality Commission and comply with the relevant standards, and the activities will be Regulated Activity.

-Local Resources may also apply to this chapter.
-See Local Resources for Short Breaks Duty Statement and other information.
+Local Policies, Procedures & Guidance may also apply to this chapter.
+See Local Policies, Procedures & Guidance for Short Breaks Duty Statement and other information.